-Covid-19 has been a wake-up call for organizations suddenly in need of a fast and effective way to reach their indefinitely dispersed workforces with vital information.
+Covid-19 was a wake-up call for organizations suddenly in need of a fast and effective way to reach their indefinitely dispersed workforces with vital information.
 That’s why today's best intranet platforms are addressing this shortcoming by strengthening their overall internal communication capabilities.

 Going forward, that all has to change.